agude/agude.github.io/_books/echopraxia.md

 - Valerie, a vampire escaped from an academic lab on a mission to free her people.
 Along for the ride are her four zombie soldiers.

-- Portia, an alien computer--slime-mold sent by _Rorschach_ to Icarus.
+- Portia, an alien computer--slime-mold sent by _Rorschach_ to _Icarus_.

 The novel is full of Christian imagery, augmenting its theme of transcendentalism and digital theology: